 Section 162(m) of the Internal Revenue Code limits the tax deduction allowable for executive compensation to \$1.0 million per year for certain executive officers unless such compensation is performance based.
-As the cash compensation paid to our executive officers is below \$1.0 million and the Compensation Committee believes that the stock options granted would meet the requirements for performance-based compensation, the Company believes that these limitations did not impact the Company in 2011.
+As the cash compensation paid to our executive officers is below \$1.0 million, and the Compensation Committee believes that the performance vested restricted stock granted would meet the requirements for performance-based compensation, and the value of time vested restricted share units is not substantial, the Company believes that these limitations did not impact the Company in 2012.